samehinttech/diving-courses-trips-logbook-project/README.md

 divers can participate.

-Users can optionally create an account to access the digital dive log service, where they securely log dive details (depth, time, location, notes, ....).
+Users can optionally create an account to access the digital dive log service, where they securely log dive details (dive number, dive date, dive location, air temperature, surface temperature, dive start time & end time, dive max depth and notes).
 Once registered, they can view and/or edit their dive logs by adding, updating, or deleting entries.
 Additionally, users can delete their accounts.